wyeworks/blog/source/_posts/2016-06-22-behavior-changes-in-ruby-2.4.markdown

 => true
 ```

-It's a funny to know that, in Ruby 2.4, even little numbers as the integer `3` are "big numbers" as well 😏 .
+It's funny to know that, in Ruby 2.4, even little numbers as the integer `3` are "big numbers" as well 😏 .
 Joking apart, remember that `Integer` is equal to `Fixnum` and `Bignum` and, as a result, `Fixnum` and `Bignum` are also aliases.

 The `Integer` classes unification was motivated by opinions arguing that `Fixnum` and `Bignum` are just an implementation detail to deal with integer numbers in Ruby internals.
 In particular, new people learning the language will find easier to deal with a unique `Integer` class.